-In addition Nibley has constructed a recycle site drop off area in town that gives residents a convenient place to drop off green waste and cardboard materials to be recycled.
+In addition Nibley has constructed a recycle site drop off area in town that gives residents a convenient place to drop off green waste.

 LOCAL WATER QUALITY CONCERNS

 No stream or waterway within Nibley's boundaries has been identified as protected under Section 303 (d) of the Clean Water Act.
 However, Nibley does discharge into waters that eventually end up in Spring Creek and into Cutler Reservoir, both of which are 303 (d) impaired waters, and have had a Total Maximum Daily Load (TMDL) established by the State Division of Environmental Quality.